MatthewLei/NodeJS/README.md

 * return different form of data (e.g. XML) based on the accepts HTTP header
 * implement date of birth (and validate it)
 * on POST error, return a more valid (json?) response than "missing ..."
-* use TDD to run add and run test against our API
+* use TDD to run and run test against our API

 ## Other Note:
 * npm update - I did not push latest node_modules (Maybe I should?)